HeadBodyScript/gravestone-dungeons.github.io/feature-list.md

 │    ├─ type                plains
 ├─  witch
 │    ├─ type                plains
 # Temp info / ideas
-Abilities can scale with player health, armor, strenght + the ability scaling in #user-stats
+Abilities can scale with player health (rune of health would be too powerful then!), armor (would break vanilla armor scale system), strenght (makes potions/food useless) + the ability scaling in #user-stats
+- not sure about this system. we have to figure it out in the future.